ZenVPN Review 2025: Overpriced and Underperforming

 • ZenVPN logs policy: No logs

-• ZenVPN headquarters: Cyprus
+• ZenVPN headquarters: United States

 ZenVPN notes it has a no-logs policy, but that doesn’t mean it isn’t collecting A LOT of your data.
 The privacy policy explicitly states that ZenVPN, or the third-party services it uses, can collect things like unique identifiers for your personal device, your IP address, what browsers you use, ways you interact online, and a lot more.